Guangdong

-The province of Guangdong surpassed Henan and Shandong to become the most populous province in China in January 2005, registering 79.1 million permanent residents and 31 million migrants who lived in the province for at least six months of the year; the total population was 104,303,132 in the 2010 census, accounting for 7.79 percent of Mainland China's population.
-This makes it the most populous first-level administrative subdivision of any country outside of South Asia.
-Its population increase since the census has been modest, the province registering 108,500,000 people in 2015.
+Guangdong surpassed Henan and Shandong to become China's most populous province in January 2005, registering 79.1 million permanent residents and 31 million migrants who lived in the province for at least six months of the year; the total population was 126,012,510 in the 2020 Chinese census, accounting for 8.93 percent of mainland China's population.
+This makes it the most populous first-level administrative subdivision of any country outside South Asia.
 The vast majority of the historical Guangdong Province is administered by the People's Republic of China (PRC).
-Pratas Island in the South China Sea is part of Cijin District, Kaohsiung, Taiwan (ROC); the island was previously part of Guangdong Province before the Chinese Civil War.
+Pratas Island in the South China Sea is part of Cijin District, Kaohsiung, Taiwan (ROC); the island was part of Guangdong before the Chinese Civil War.

-Guangdong has a diversified economy.
-It was known as the starting point of the Maritime Silk Road of ancient China.
-Since 1989, Guangdong has topped the total GDP rankings among all provincial-level divisions, with Jiangsu and Shandong second and third in rank.
-In 2020, Guangdong's GDP nominal was 11 trillion RMB (1.7 trillion USD), exceeding that of Canada (US$1.64 trillion) and South Korea (US$1.63 trillion), the world's 9th and 10th largest economy, respectively.
-Compared to a country, it would be the 9th-largest economy as of 2020 and the 11th most populous.
-The province contributes approximately 9% of the total economic output of mainland China and is home to the production facilities and offices of a wide-ranging set of Chinese and foreign corporations.
-Guangdong has benefited from its proximity to the financial hub of Hong Kong, which it borders to the south.
-Guangdong also hosts the largest import and export fair in China, the Canton Fair, hosted in the provincial capital of Guangzhou.